Ultimate Vegan Christmas Guide

 Here are some of our favourites from the shops.

-Sour Skittles (regular are vegan too)
+Sour Skittles (most are vegan but always check ingredients)

 Fizzy strawberry laces (check out supermarket own-brands and discount shops)